Story of So Hyeonseong: Plot

 So Hyeonseong-rok narrates the story of the life of So Hyeonseong.
 So Gwang and Madame Yang marry, but they are unable to have children for a long time.
 Years later, they finally have three children: two daughters named So Wolyeong and So Gyoyeong, and a son named So Hyeonseong.
 But before So Hyeonseong is born, his father passes away, leaving Madame Yang all alone to raise all three children.
 As the head of the family, Madame Yang raises her children with strict standards.
 In one incident, So Gyoyeong's father-in-law commits treason.
-As a result, So Gyoyeong's husband is killed and Gyoyeong is sent on an exile, where she becomes intimate with another man.
-Upon finding out about the affair, Madame Yang orders her own daughter to drink poison.
+As a result, So Gyoyeong's husband is killed and Gyoyeong is sent into exile, where she becomes intimate with another man.
+Upon finding out about the affair, Madame Yang orders her daughter to drink poison.
 In such a strict way, she keeps up the position and reputation of the So family.
-Showered with his mother's teachings and love, So Hyeonseong grows up to be a wise man.
+Showered by his mother's teachings and love, So Hyeonseong grows up to be a wise man.

 He passes the civil service exam and becomes a bureaucrat.
 He marries Hwa Sueun.
 But Seokpa, concubine to So Hyeonseong's father, is dissatisfied with Hwa Sueun's looks and personality and arranges for her niece Seok Myeonghye to be So Hyeonseong's second wife.
 Upset about the whole incident, Hwa Sueun finds herself at odds with So Hyeonseong and Seokpa, but Seok Myeonghye wisely manages the situation and appeases all three.
 But a serious problem arises when So Hyeonseong takes Madame Yeo as his third wife at the order of the emperor.
 Madame Yeo conspires against Hwa Sueun and Seok Myeonghye, who suffers more in particular.
 When Madame Yeo's evil schemes are revealed, she is kicked out of the family, and Seok Myeonghye returns home with all charges against her cleared.
 As a bureaucrat, So Hyeonseong continues to advance his career, serves his mother devotedly, manages the household well, and builds his family's reputation.